ericedwards/pdp/README.md

 My original PDP-11 emulator.
 Although it runs 2.9BSD, there are a number of inaccuracies in the instruction emulation and the interrupt/event handing is a hack to make UNIX run.
-I recommend using Bob Supnik's excellent [SIMH](https://github.com/simh/simh) for your PDP-11 emulation needs.
+I recommend using Bob Supnik's excellent [SIMH](https://github.com/simh/simh) for PDP-11 emulation.

 ## From the original README: